 Target a Variety of Keywords

-If you are concerned about your company’s SEO, then chances are you have already done some keyword research.
+If you are concerned about your pest control company’s SEO, then chances are you have already done some keyword research.
 And we applaud you because that is a crucial step.
 But you can stand to take your keyword game to another level.
 Consider getting very specific with your keywords to rank higher on more specific searches.
 There are tons of opportunities for longtail keyword optimization for pest control companies.

 Instead of targeting highly competitive keywords like “pest control near me” or “exterminators in my area,” get more specific to get leads from more unique searches.
 Including particular services and service areas are a great place to start with longtail keywords.
 Think along the lines of “rodent removal near me” or “cockroach fumigation in my area.”
 Get area-specific too.
 For example, if you operate in the Phoenix area, you could use a keyword like “house tenting in Phoenix.”